 To qualify for these exemptions, 50% or more of the alcoholic beverages produced must be sold:

 An alcoholic beverage producer will not qualify as a manufacturer if 50% or more of the beverages produced are sold at a restaurant, tavern, brew pub, wine bar, or similar establishment owned and operated by the beverage producer.
 This is because alcoholic beverages sold at such establishments are treated as “restaurant-type” drinks and not as tangible personal property.

 Example: Brewery A produces beer, all of which is sold at an adjoining brew pub that Brewery A also owns and operates.
 Since more than 50% of the beer produced is sold at a restaurant owned and operated by Brewery A, Brewery A is not considered to be producing tangible personal property for sale, and Brewery A does not qualify as a manufacturer eligible for the production exemptions.

-See Tax Bulletin Machinery, Equipment, Materials, and Services Used in Production (TB-ST-552) and Sales by Restaurants, Taverns, and Similar Establishments (TB-ST-806) for additional information.
+See Tax Bulletins Machinery, Equipment, Materials, and Services Used in Production (TB-ST-552) and Sales by Restaurants, Taverns, and Similar Establishments (TB-ST-806) for more information.

 Alcoholic beverage producers that qualify as manufacturers